 LOCATION OF WORK

-Under the direction of the EBRP Communications District Manager, performs highly responsible administrative work in assisting the District Manager in the planning, development, and operations of the Public Safety Telecommunications Division.
-Work involves responsibility for the planning, development, and coordination of the 700/800 MHz Trunked Radio System, the City-Parish Radio Shop, and 9-1-1 phone system.
-Direct supervision is exercised over the Telecommunications Radio System Coordinator, Senior Communications Technician, and Communications Technician positions.
+Under the direction of a higher classification, performs highly responsible administrative work assisting in the planning, development, and operations of telecommunication systems for the City of Baton Rouge/Parish of East Baton Rouge.
+Work involves responsibility for the planning, development, and coordination of the 700/800 MHz Trunked Radio System, the City-Parish Radio Shop, and Voice over IP (VoIP) phone system.
+Direct supervision is exercised over telecommunication personnel.
 Performs other work as requested.

 ESSENTIAL WORK TASKS

-Develops objectives and goals for the Public Safety Telecommunications Division and initiates implementation of developed plans.
-Assists the EBRP Communications District Manager in annual budget preparation; performs the duties of the District Manager in his or her absence.
-Maintains current operating knowledge of all telecommunications systems, including but not limited to the in-house 9-1-1 telephone system and radio systems, both trunked and conventional.
-Keeps abreast of federal, state, and local laws governing the operations of all systems used by the Public Safety Telecommunications Division.
+Develops objectives and goals for City-Parish Telecommunications and initiates implementation of developed plans.
+Maintains current operating knowledge of all telecommunications systems, including but not limited to the in-house VoIP Telephone and Radio Systems, both trunked and conventional.
+Keeps abreast of federal, state, and local laws governing the operations of all voice and radio systems.
 Plans, directs, trains, supervises, assists, and evaluates the work of technical support staff.
 Supervises the installation, maintenance, and repair of a variety of mobile and fixed two-way radios, telephone systems, and electronic equipment.
 Ensures compliance with Federal Communications Commission regulations; monitors daily radio tests; maintains cleanliness and safety standards.
 Provides training for upgrades and changes to the systems.

 KNOWLEDGE, SKILLS, AND ABILITIES

-Knowledge of the rules and regulations of the Federal Communications Commission, City of Baton Rouge/Parish of East Baton Rouge, and the Communications District.
-Knowledge of telephone systems and radio equipment used in public safety communications.
+Knowledge of the rules and regulations of the Federal Communications Commission, City of Baton Rouge/Parish of East Baton Rouge, and the Information Services Department.
+Knowledge of telephone systems and radio equipment used in public safety telecommunication.
 Knowledge of the occupational hazards and safety precautions to be followed.
-Knowledge of governmental budgetary process.
 Ability to plan, organize, and supervise the work of a group of skilled technicians.
 Ability to install, alter, and maintain a wide variety of complex telephone and radio equipment and systems.
 Ability to establish and maintain effective working relationships with others.
 Ability to plan, organize, schedule, and monitor complex projects.
-Ability to apply good work habits such as punctuality, reliability, preciseness, and dependability in order to effectively complete assigned tasks and contribute to the smooth operation of the department and division.
+Ability to apply good work habits such as punctuality, reliability, preciseness, and dependability in order to effectively complete assigned tasks and contribute to the smooth operation of the department.